|

 Module content:

-- Development of an advanced tourism-related vocabulary - Advanced functional grammar and its use in tourism management texts - Systematic reading of relevant text from the field of tourism management - (Inter)culturally relevant subjects from the field of tourism management that pertain especially to countries where the target language is spoken - Authentic newspaper and magazine articles with technical and/or (inter)cultural orientation - Regional content, including topics from daily politics to increase students´ awareness of the way people think in the target countries - Further development of writing skills from a technical language perspective
+- have developed an advanced tourism-related vocabulary, - Highly advanced functional grammar and its use in tourism management texts - Systematic reading of relevant texts from the resp. field - (Inter)culturally relevant subjects from the resp. field that pertain to countries where the target language is spoken - Authentic newspaper and magazine articles with technical and/or (inter)cultural orientation - Regional content, including topics from daily politics - Further development of writing skills from a technical language perspective

 |